By Sara Chaca

 Permanent Residency Visas:

 After fulfilling the two-year requirement of the Temporary Resident visa, one can apply for a Permanent Residency Visa.
-As a Permanent Resident, a person is permitted to leave Ecuador for up to 180 days in their first year and once again up to 180 days in their second.
+As a Permanent Resident, a person is permitted to leave Ecuador for up to 180 days in their first year and once again up to 180 days in their second year.
 Failure to adhere to this requirement can result in a fine or the cancellation of their Permanent Residency.
-Following the first two years, a permanent resident is permitted to leave Ecuador for up to five years without penalty.
+Following the first two years of Permanent Residency, one is permitted to leave Ecuador for up to five years without penalty.
 In addition, any person who has been a Resident of Ecuador for at least five years is permitted to vote or run for public office.
-A Permanent Resident is additionally permitted to apply for Ecuadorian Citizenship once they have been a Resident of Ecuador for a total of at least three years.
+A Permanent Resident (again not a Temporary Resident..) is additionally permitted to apply for Ecuadorian Citizenship once they have been a Permanent Resident of Ecuador for a total of at least three years (a special accelerated exception exists for those whose marriage to an Ecuadorian Citizen was officially recorded with Ecuador’s Civil Registry office at least two years prior to applying for Ecuadorian Citizenship).

 Those who can apply for Permanent Residency Visa in Ecuador: